Company Detail

 Education and Experience

-Send cover letter, resume, short writing sample [maximum of five (5) pages], and references (we only call for finalist(s)) to Hiring Manager at hiring@advancingjustice-aajc.org or 1620 L Street NW, Suite 1050, Washington, DC 20036.
-Applications with all four items will be considered.
+Send separate attachments for cover letter, resume, and a short writing sample to Hiring Manager at hiring@advancingjustice-aajc.org or 1620 L Street NW, Suite 1050, Washington, DC 20036.
+Applications with all three items attached will be considered.
+Offers will be extended based upon satisfactory reference checks.

 Asian Americans Advancing Justice | AAJC is an equal opportunity employer.